Divorce Lawyer in Winter Park

 How Does Bankruptcy Affect Divorce?

 Are you contemplating filing for divorce while, or after, filing for bankruptcy?
 If so, we encourage you to speak with a Winter Park divorce lawyer from Richard A. Heller, P.A. for legal advice.
-As divorce attorneys with nearly 60 years of collective experience, we know that money is a major stress factor in relationships that often triggers divorce proceedings.
+As divorce attorneys with over 60 years of collective experience, we know that money is a major stress factor in relationships that often triggers divorce proceedings.

 We take a personal interest in each of our client's cases and are concerned for their financial welfare.
 As a law firm that practices bankruptcy and divorce, we are in a unique position to advise our clients on how bankruptcy affects the divorce process and vice versa.
 We take client satisfaction seriously, and to that end, we have an A+ accreditation from the Better Business Bureau, a top Superb Rating from AVVO, and a Distinguished Rating by Martindale-Hubbell®.